PoliticalGraveyard.com

 Arnold, George H. — of Cortland County, N.Y.
 Member of New York state assembly from Cortland County, 1879.
 Burial location unknown.

 Arnold, George J. — of Buffalo, Erie County, N.Y.
 Republican.
-Candidate for New York state assembly from Erie County 3rd District, 1909.
+Member of New York state assembly from Erie County 3rd District, 1908; defeated, 1909.
 Burial location unknown.

 Arnold, George Longan (b.
 1922) — also known as George Arnold — of Los Angeles, Los Angeles County, Calif.; Beverly Hills, Los Angeles County, Calif.
 Born in New Rochelle, Westchester County, N.Y., March 3, 1922.
-Son of Thurman Arnold and Frances (Longan) Arnold.
 Democrat.
 Served in the U.S. Marine Corps during World War II; lawyer; delegate to Democratic National Convention from California, 1952; candidate for U.S. Representative from California 24th District, 1954; administrative assistant to U.S. Sen. Matthew Neely, 1956-57.
 Member, American Bar Association.
-Still living as of 1963.
+Presumed deceased.
+Burial location unknown.

 Relatives: Son of Thurman Arnold and Frances (Longan) Arnold; married, January 10, 1947, to Ellen Pearson; married, November 12, 1960, to Sheila Keddy.